A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: A Unifying Perspective

-In the context of temporal symmetries, Karuvally et al. (2024)\cite{karuvally2024hidden} have demonstrated that even in simple recurrent neural networks with dense hidden-to-hidden connectivity matrices trained to solve memory retention tasks, it is possible to identify an alternative basis in which waves can be seen to propagate.
-Furthermore, Keller et al. (2024)\cite{wrnn} demonstrated that when the connectivity of the recurrent connections is constrained to be local (e.g. though a convolution operation over the hidden state, a spatiotemporal inductive bias), the hidden layers converge on wave dynamics as the preferred way to propagate hidden activity in order to hold information in working memory for a long time.
-The results of Keller et al. also demonstrate the clear benefit of the convolution-induced spatiotemporal inductive bias -- when compared with networks which did not possess such an inductive bias, the wave-based models trained orders of magnitude more quickly and solved memory tasks with significantly longer time horizons.
+In the context of memory, Karuvally et al. (2024)\cite{karuvally2024hidden} have demonstrated that even in simple recurrent neural networks with dense hidden-to-hidden connectivity matrices trained to solve memory retention tasks, it is possible to identify an alternative basis in which waves can be seen to propagate.
+However, once the connectivity of the recurrent connections is constrained to be local (e.g. through a convolution operation over the hidden state), Keller et al. (2024)\cite{wrnn} demonstrated that the hidden layers converge on wave dynamics as the preferred way to propagate hidden activity in order to hold information in working memory for a long time.
+This work also demonstrates the clear benefit of the convolution-induced spatiotemporal inductive bias -- when compared with networks which did not possess such an inductive bias, the wave-based models trained orders of magnitude more quickly and solved memory tasks with significantly longer time horizons\cite{wrnn}.
+In the context of partially observed world state flows, it has been demonstrated that flow equivariant agents indeed are able to more quickly learn to represent partially observed dynamic environments, including having better memory for items that they see only briefly, and therefore are able to better predict future dynamics \cite{lillemark2026flowequivariantworldmodels}.

-Most surprisingly, however, our proposed spacetime perspective can be found in state-of-the-art alternatives to standard Transformers\cite{NIPS2017_3f5ee243} that were designed without a prior notion of spacetime dynamics.
-For example, in recent years, a number of recurrent neural network architectures have emerged which have been shown to be competitive with the classical Transformer architectures on long-range sequence modeling for natural language generation.
-These include the Mamba \cite{gu2023mamba}, Hungry Hungry Hippos (H3) \cite{fu2023hungry}, xLSTM \cite{beck2024xlstm} and Griffin \cite{de2024griffin} architectures.
-Interestingly, all these state-space architectures include a convolution operation over sequence length at each layer, apparently inherited from the initial H3 framework of Fu et al.\cite{fu2023hungry} which proposed a loose intuition for why this may serve to remember tokens from the past.